-An ingrown eyelash grows in the wrong direction, towards the eye.
-The medical term for this growth is trichiasis.
+A person may get an ingrown eyelash when the eyelash grows in the wrong direction, toward the eye.
+The medical term for this is trichiasis.

 An ingrown eyelash can touch the eyeball, irritating the eyeball or surrounding skin.
 This may lead to pain, redness, watery eyes, and damage to the cornea.
 Trichiasis can be caused by injury, inflammation, and some eye conditions.

 Like other ingrown hairs, eyelashes can also become trapped under the skin and grow inward.
 This can cause symptoms similar to those of eye disorders, such as styes, which usually result from bacterial infection.
 It is important to identify and treat the problem correctly.